Hansen's Sunday Notebook: Pac-12 football games are inevitable. Let the risk-taking begin.

 Salpointe Catholic High School and UA grad John Fina, a long-time NFL lineman, will act as chef, cooking from his home with sous chefs Chuck Cecil and Lamont Hunley.
 Former Wildcat football players Ortege Jenkins, Joe Tafoya, Byron Evans, Trung Canidate, Earl Mitchell, Randy Robbins and Brandon Sanders will be among those participating in the socially distanced Zoom event.
 To register for the virtual tailgate party, email: flyingapronstucson@gmail.com

-My two cents: Time to give UA docs like Harris a raise
+My two cents: Time to give UA docs like David Harris a raise

 Much of the reason the Pac-12 is expected to announce it will resume football in early November is because Arizona has conducted more than 25,000 Quidel tests on students, athletes, staff members and ICU patients since spring.
 Quidel is a rapid-response antigen test; it will be delivered to all Pac-12 teams this month.